 It is worth remembering that the standard recruitment process in the IT industry, which usually consists of 3 stages, ends on average with filling a vacancy within 2-3 weeks.
 When the company is under time pressure and wants to start working on the project as soon as possible, every minute counts.

 Body leasing enables to find the specific IT expert fast, as it doesn’t take into account complex recruitment.
 Therefore, the aspects that are usually considered when thinking of long-term cooperation (e.g. the culture fit) don’t really have to be deeply investigated.
+So in effect, if your team needs extra support, you can choose the appropriate timeframe and use body leasing.

 The client also does not bear the costs of: